inmcm/kravatte/Readme.rst

 ---

 The most basic mode of Kravatte is an authenticated pseudo-random function (PRF).
-Kravvate can absorb an arbitrary sized user message and key, and output an arbitrary collection of pseudo-random bytes that can act as a message authentication code.
+Kravatte can absorb an arbitrary sized user message and key, and output an arbitrary collection of pseudo-random bytes that can act as a message authentication code.